 After the diamond has fully formed, our master cutters study the diamond to ensure we can get the desired size, free of inclusions.
 We then have it graded and engraved.
 If you’ve chosen a colored diamond, it may go through an additional coloration process.

 If you choose to have the diamond set, we’ll introduce you to one of our expert jewelers.
 Every step is documented and sent to you, so you can be confident in the care we take.

 Your loved one’s eternal diamond will be as unique as them.
-The diamond is completely custom-made across an intricate process.
+The diamond is completely custom-made across an intricate process where everyone in every step is an Eterneva diamond expert.
 We work on everyone individually, with incredible precision and care.

 When you send in your loved one’s ashes, the first step of the process is to purify the ashes into carbon in the form of graphite.

 This is necessary because most carbon is burned off during the cremation process, leaving behind only carbonates.

 Carbonates are very strong molecular bonds between carbon and another element, like calcium or oxygen.
 These molecular bonds are too strong to be burned off as oxidized gas during cremation.